ManoharNaidu/ManoharNaidu/README.md

 - 🌱 I’m currently learning **Data structures, Computer Networking**

-- 🤝 I’m looking for help with **an Internship offer to develop my skill**
+- 🤝 I’m looking for help with **an Internship offer to develop my skills**

 - 📫 How to reach me **beesettim27@gmail.com**